IndexCoop/ITIPS/ITIPS/ITIP-003.md

 - Only requires one multisig transaction
 - Better abstraction
 - Actual wrapping and unwrapping action can be permissionless (similar to how `GeneralIndexModule` works)
+- Can generalize wrapped components and AMM deposit components as a general "transformed component" using helper contracts

-Since wrapped components all have an exchange rate, this system can be built by just specifying the target units of the underlying components.
-In order to fetch exchange rates, a helper contract of interface`IWrapOracle` can be added to have a `getExchangeRate` function.
-To handle cases where both an underlying component can correlate to two different wrapped components (such as a set that contains aUSDC and cUSDC), we must also specify the percentage of the target units that will be wrapped.
+Since transformed components all have an exchange rate, this system can be built by just specifying the target units of the underlying components.
+In order to fetch exchange rates, a helper contract of interface`ITransformHelper` can be added to have a `getExchangeRate` function.
+TransformHelper will also contain methods to inform the extension on how to interact with set protocol to transform/untransform components.
+To handle cases where both an underlying component can correlate to two different transformed components (such as a set that contains aUSDC and cUSDC), we must also specify the percentage of the target units that will be wrapped.

 Below is the outline for executing a rebalance through this process:

-1. Ensure the extension knows how to wrap and unwrap each component
+1. Ensure the extension knows how to transform and untransform each component
-    - This would only need to be done when a new wrapped component is added.
+    - This would only need to be done when a new transform component is added.
 After that it will be saved between rebalances
-    - Stores the wrapped component, underlying component, and wrap adapter name
+    - Stores the transform component, underlying component, and transform helper
 2. Parametrize the rebalance
-    - Pass in the target underlying units as well as the percentage of each underlying unit that should be rewrapped into each corresponding wrapped unit
+    - Pass in the target underlying units as well as the percentage of each underlying unit that should be transformed into each corresponding transform unit
         - If a components target units are being set to 0, store MAX_UINT_256 as the amount to unwrap.
-This allows us to enforce that 100% of a token is being unwrapped in step 3 (which might otherwise not be the case if a token positively rebases between steps 2 and 3).
+This allows us to enforce that 100% of a token is being untransformed in step 3 (which might otherwise not be the case if a token positively rebases between steps 2 and 3).
     - By using the exchange rates, we can calculate the approximate amount of underlying components that the set contains.
 From there, we can calculate how much of each wrapped component to unwrap.
 Need to call `AirdropModule` here to handle rebasing tokens.
-    - Using simple algebra, we can calculate the target units for the unwrapped components, and use that to parametrize the trading portion of the rebalance similar to how the `GIMExtension` works.
+    - Using simple algebra, we can calculate the target units for the untransformed components, and use that to parametrize the trading portion of the rebalance similar to how the `GIMExtension` works.
-    - When wrapping components after the trading portion has completed, we use a percentage based system to handle the cases where the final set contains two wrapped components with the same underlying.
-In sets where this is not the case, the operator will always provide 100% as the amount to wrap.
+    - When transforming components after the trading portion has completed, we use a percentage based system to handle the cases where the final set contains two transform components with the same underlying.
+In sets where this is not the case, the operator will always provide 100% as the amount to transform.
-3. Execute unwrap
+3. Execute untransform
-    - Call `executeUnwrap` on `IPRebalanceExtension`
+    - Call `executeUntransform` on `IPRebalanceExtension`
-    - Goes through the list of components to unwrap calculated in the previous step and unwraps one per call
+    - Takes in the transformed component to untransform as a parameter
+    - Takes in untransformData which can be fetched off-chain by calling getUntransformData on the transform helper for the component
     - Can be marked `onlyAllowedCaller`
 4. Execute trades
     - Call `startRebalance` on `IPRebalanceExtension`
         - does not require any parameters since everything has been parametrized in step 2
     - Perform trades through `GeneralIndexModule` exactly as they are done in a normal simple index rebalance
-5. Execute wrap
+5. Execute transform
-    - Call `executeWrap` on `IPRebalanceExtension`
+    - Call `executeTransform` on `IPRebalanceExtension`
-    - Goes though the list of components to wrap and calculates the amount to rewrap using the percentages supplied in step 2.
+    - Takes in the transformed component as a parameter
+    - Takes in transformData which can be fetched off-chain by calling getTransformData on the transform helper for the component
     - Can be marked `onlyAllowedCaller`

 Notes:
 - Logic for lossy wrapping/unwrapping
     - since rebalancing trades are lossy anyway, not receiving exactly the correct unwrapped units won't cause any major problems
-    - since we provide percentages to re-wrap rather than absolute amounts, we do not need to worry about not receiving an exact amount of wrapped units back
+    - since we provide percentages to transform rather than absolute amounts, we do not need to worry about not receiving an exact amount of transformed component units back
-    - in the case of tokens that should not be wrapped or unwrapped at certain times, we can add `shouldWrap` and `shouldUnwrap` functions to `IWrapOracle` that can prevent the execution of a suboptimal wrap or unwrap.
+    - in the case of tokens that should not be wrapped or unwrapped at certain times, we can add `shouldTransform` and `shouldUntransform` functions to `ITransformHelper` that can prevent the execution of a suboptimal wrap or unwrap.
 - Adding and removing components can be handled during steps 1 and 2.
     - Adding a new component
-        - Add the adapter to use in step 1
+        - Call setTransformData to add the transform data for the component
         - Perform step 2 as normally with the new component and the percentage to wrap in the component list
     - Removing a component
         - Set target units to 0 in step 2